-She’s culturally attuned, for sure, but neither of us are really “festival people.”
-What saved the deal for me was Lollapalooza’s location – right in the middle of Chicago, near the Lake Michigan waterfront in Grant Park.
-It’s a stunning, super-convenient spot, within easy reach of the city’s top restaurants, museums, performing venues, and parks.
+She’s culturally attuned, for sure, but neither of us is really a “festival person.”
+What saved the deal for me was Lollapalooza’s location right in the middle of Chicago near the Lake Michigan waterfront in Grant Park.
+It’s a stunning, super-convenient spot within easy reach of the city’s top restaurants, museums, performance venues, and parks.
+So I agreed, and I learned a lot about the festival from the experience.

 What Is Lollapalooza?

-Farrell remained involved until 1996, when he stepped back to focus on other projects.
-The 1996 and 1997 editions of Lollapalooza were poorly received for a variety of reasons, and the 1998 edition was cancelled when organizers couldn’t find a suitable headline act in time.
+Farrell remained involved until 1996 when he stepped back to focus on other projects.
+The 1996 and 1997 editions of Lollapalooza were poorly received for a variety of reasons, and the 1998 edition was canceled when organizers couldn’t find a suitable headline act in time.

-The concept remained moribund for five years.
+The festival remained defunct for five years.
 In 2003, Jane’s Addiction announced a reunion tour, and Farrell decided it was time to give Lolla another shot.
 Though the 2003 and 2004 editions sold poorly, the rebirth wasn’t a total failure.
-So, in 2005, Farrell partnered with a seasoned event promotion company to professionalize Lollapalooza.
+So in 2005, Farrell partnered with a seasoned event promotion company to professionalize Lollapalooza.

-Farrell and company expanded Lolla to the current four-day format in 2015.
-Visitor counts have swelled in recent years.
-In 2017, organizers and city authorities expected as many as 400,000 visitors to come through over the course of the festival.
-According to Lolla’s website, the 2017 edition featured 170 performing acts on eight stages and 35 food vendors, all affiliated with popular Chicago restaurants.
+Farrell and company expanded Lolla to the current four-day format in 2015, and visitor counts have swelled since then.
+Up to 100,000 people pass through Grant Park each day for the festival.
+According to Lolla’s website, the 2019 edition features over 170 performing acts on eight stages and 30 to 40 food vendors affiliated with popular Chicago restaurants.

 General admission entitles you to: